aaeeragh/returnjourneyproject/README.md

     aaeeragh.github.io/returnjourneyproject/coin.html

 ## About:
- So this project is about us cretaing a community service for TheReturnJourney company which provide travel services to their customers.
-This community 1.0.0 is the first prototype created by team Uzumaki where we have created community forum for providing chat based communicaiton services to the customers aka travellers where they can communicate , discuss and solve each others doubt .
+ So this project is about us creating a community service for "The Return Journey" company which provide travel services to their customers.
+This community 1.0.0 is the first prototype created by team Uzumaki where we have created community forum , providing chat based communicaiton services to the customers aka travelers where they can communicate , discuss and solve each others doubt .

 ## Service:
-Provided a community button which can be places anywhere in the website .
+Provided a community button which can be placed anywhere in the website .
 ![Community Button Image](./images/Screenshot%202024-04-14%20at%204.56.49 PM.png)
-Once you enter into the community button then you will land into a community tab which will explain you about the community service , guidelines and information and provide you with a button which will redirect you to the chat forum
+Once you enter into the community button then you will land into a community dropdown which will explain you about the community service , guidelines and information will be provided you about the chat forum.
 ![about community and redirecting button](./images/Screenshot%202024-04-14%20at%205.01.05 PM.png)
 Now on clicking the community button you will be redirected to the chat forum
 ![Chat room login](./images/Screenshot%202024-04-14%20at%205.03.49 PM.png)
 Now we have to login via a name .
-No authentication required and no verification is required .
+No authentication and no verification is required .
 Press Join
 This will land you into the main chat room .
 ![Talk Space](./images/Screenshot%202024-04-14%20at%205.07.00 PM.png)

-Enjoy the company of your fellow travellers
+Enjoy the company of your fellow travelers

 ## Code Structure Twiks:
 The main code base is written in [coin.html](./blob/master/coin.html)